JonathanFadera/cybercommerce/README.md

 This application will allow users to view, add, edit, and delete categories, products, and tags.

 ## Mock-Up
+ Screenshot of Category Routes using POSTMAN.
 ![screenshot of the category request](./assets/images/Get%20Categories.png)

+ Screenshot of Product Routes using POSTMAN.
 ![screenshot of the product request](./assets/images/GET%20Products.png)

+ Screenshot of Tag Routes using POSTMAN.
 ![screenshot of the tag request](./assets/images/GET%20Tags.png)

 [Demo Link]